-- Undergraduate Students (including exchange students)
+- Undergraduate Students

-- Graduate Students (including exchange students)
+- Graduate Students (including graduate exchange students)

 General Housing Information

 Your housing contract is a legally binding document that covers both the fall and spring semesters.
 Signing the contract obligates a student to reside in W&M housing for the entire academic year or the period of time the student is enrolled at William & Mary (if shorter than an academic year).
-You should read the contents of the housing contract carefully before committing to campus housing for the entire academic year.
+You should read the housing contract carefully before committing to campus housing for the entire academic year.

 On-campus housing is rented by room and rates vary.
 Rent includes furniture and utilities.
 Laundry facilities are also available for a per load fee.